Casemiro: Manchester United

 On 20 September 2023, Casemiro scored a brace in a 4–3 defeat against Bayern Munich on his 100th appearance in European competitions, in the opening match of the 2023–24 Champions League season.

-On 1 September 2024, in a home game against Liverpool, Casemiro made two very bad mistakes in the first half, both of which resulted in opposition goals.
-He was withdrawn at half time and strongly criticised by commentators for his poor performance.
+On 1 September 2024, in a home game against Liverpool, Casemiro made two mistakes in the first half, both of which resulted in opposition goals.
+He was substituted off at half time and strongly criticised by commentators for his poor performance.
 On 27 October, he scored his first goal of the 2024–25 season against West Ham as his team lost 2–1 before head coach Erik ten Hag was sacked less than 24 hours after the result.

+On 22 January 2026, Manchester United officially announced that Casemiro would depart from the club at the conclusion of the 2025–26 season, following a mutual decision not to renew his contract.
+Despite the club's decision to move on for financial sustainability, Casemiro remained a key figure in the squad.
+Following a 3–1 home victory over Aston Villa at Old Trafford, the home supporters demonstrated their appreciation by chanting "One more year, Casemiro", pleading with the midfielder to extend his tenure at the club.

+Inter Miami

+On 22 July 2026, Major League Soccer (MLS) side Inter Miami CF announced that they had signed Casemiro to a contract through the end of the 2027 season.
+After Casemiro's signing, MLS announced an investigation into potential tampering during the process of signing Casemiro following an allegation.
+Inter Miami had acquired Casemiro's discovery priority from LA Galaxy, but neither the league nor club specified how Inter Miami had acquired the rights or under what terms.
+In a statement, MLS said that it was "gathering all relevant information" and would not comment further on the investigation until their review was complete and that Inter Miami and LA Galaxy had reached a settlement for the discovery priority, of which the terms would be released upon the completion of the investigation.
+He made his debut three days later, starting in a 1–0 away win over CF Montréal.
+He scored his first goal against CF Montréal on 29 August 2026.

 International career

 Youth teams

 Casemiro scored one goal in seven appearances for the Brazil under-17 team.
 He played for the Brazil under-20 team at the 2011 South American U-20 Championship and the 2011 FIFA U-20 World Cup, scoring three goals in 15 appearances in total at this level.